-

 My Work:

-I am researching how microplastics (smaller than 5mm!) impact river environments in the UK.
-Also, I’m researching how microplastics can carry other pollutants on them, like pharmaceuticals, and what happens when they are eaten by aquatic animals.
+I am a PhD student (working to become a doctor) researching how microplastics (smaller than 5mm!) impact river environments in the UK.
+I’m looking into how microplastics can carry other pollutants on them, like pharmaceuticals, and what happens when they are eaten by aquatic animals.

 Latest Question: